 Why is pledging important to your spiritual life?

 Jesus taught that giving, serving, and loving are much more important than the things we are taught by our culture: power, authority, a good address, and cars.
 There is no perfect place to learn these counter-cultural priorities, but churches are our attempt to build communities of loving support that allow us to reflect on the truly important things.
 At the heart of a church are ways to build generosity.
 Generosity forces us to think about others more than ourselves.
-Our stewardship theme this year is “Live Generously.”
-That theme is based on verses of 1 Timothy: “Take hold of the life that really is life.”
-Finding that deeper meaning of life is a key attribute of giving and important to spiritual development.
+Finding that deeper meaning of life is a key attribute of giving and important to spiritual development and a life worth living.

 How will your pledge contribute to the life of St. Patrick’s?